cjleow/Semester_project_Leow/docs/index.md

 3. Transfer and store he data on MSU HPCC (high performance computing cluster)

 Step 4: prepare for scRNA analysis
-The count data is extracted from monocle 3 obj and stored in a variable named count_data count_data <- ExtractCounts(monocle3_obj)
+1. The count data is extracted from monocle 3 obj and stored in a variable named count_data
-The metadata is extracted from monocle 3 obj and stored in a variable named metadata metadata <- ExtractMetadata(monocle3_obj)
+2. The metadata is extracted from monocle 3 obj and stored in a variable named metadata

 Step 5: the main part of the analysis
 Most of the functions here are included in R package Seurat, detailed resources can be found here: https://cole-trapnell-lab.github.io/monocle3/docs/getting_started/
 Specific parameters may be used for different experiments
+1. create Seurat object
+2. Normalize and scale data
+3. Dimentionality reduction
+4. Batch correction (optional)
+5. Find neighbors and clusters
+6. visualization (UMAP or t-SNE)
+7. Identify marker genes

 Step 6: save outputs
-The most important outputs from step 5 are differential expressed gene tables, UMAP plots, and PCA embeddings, all of these are saved on HPCC
+The most important outputs from step 5 are
+1. Differential expressed gene tables
+2. UMAP plots
+3. PCA embeddings
+All of these are saved on HPCC

 Step 7: trajectory or pseudotime analysis
 The PCA embeddings can be used for cross-species alignment and comparison.
 Trajectory analysis can be done for different timepoints of scRNA data.